MikeMaximus/gbm/GBM/readme.txt

 - The main window can now be hidden to the system tray by closing the window.
 	- Uncheck "Exit when closing window" in Main Window Options of Settings -> User Interface to enable this feature.
 	- It can also be hidden automatically on startup by checking the "Start minimized" option in Settings -> Startup.
-- GBM no longer needs to wait 60 seconds before automatically handling new backups (if enabled) after the app starts.
+- GBM no longer needs to wait 60 seconds before automatically restoring new backups (if enabled) when the app starts.

 Linux Known Issues: